bryanborer/glowing-fiesta/README.md

 # glowing-fiesta

 Alarm Clock project using an ESP32
- * Prototyped in MicroPython, will be finished in C with Arduino
+ * Written in C with Arduino Framework
     * Using VSCode with Arduino extension to develop
  * ESP32 is connected to 4-digit HEX Display to show current time
     * Connects to the internet to retrieve current real time